RTEMS/rtems-docs/c-user/glossary.rst

     ASR
         An acronym for :term:`Asynchronous Signal Routine`.

+    assembler language
+        The assembler language is a programming language which can be translated very easily into machine code and data.
+For this project assembler languages are restricted to languages accepted by the :term:`GNU` assembler program for the target architectures.

     asynchronous
         Not related in order or timing to other occurrences in the system.